ctu-mrs/bluefox2/README.md

         sudo service udev reload
         ```

+        If you want to run the driver in the Docker container, this udev rules installation has to be done on the host system.
+This is the reason why we created the `device_permission_change.bash` convenience script - you can run it from within the privileged container without the need to set anything on the host system.
+We emphasize that the **container must be run as privileged for this to work**.

 2. Camera acquisition failure after being unplugged and plugged back in
 If you are using linux kernel 3.13.0, then it's likely that you will encounter this problem.
 The solution is to install the latest kernel, eg. > 3.13

+## Running in the docker throught portainer.